Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure Azure Devops for Service Fabric Cluster.md

 ## Agent limitations

-Any Service Fabric service connection configuration that requires the certificate in base64 encoded format is not supported for parallel deployments per agent host.
+Any Service Fabric service connection configuration that requires the 'Client Certificate' in base64 encoded format is not supported for parallel deployments per agent host.
 For security reasons, at start of deployment, the certificate is installed onto the agent host.
 At end of deployment, the certificate is removed.
 Any other deployments that are running on the same agent host using this certificate may fail.

 Mitigation options: